Working with estimates

 Viewing a historical revision

 The revision banner at the top of the table shows when you're looking at a historical revision rather than the active one.
 From the revision picker you can navigate the history, copy line items out of an old revision into the active one, or just compare totals across the trajectory of the claim.
+When you open New Revision → Copy while viewing a historical revision, that revision is pre-selected as the source.

 Approval workflow